JetBrains/Qodana/topics/roadmap.md

 As of 2026, %product% continues to grow, and we would like to share our plans with you.

-This year should bring several new plugins including an AI agent plugin, linter updates, and improvements to the existing functionalities of %product%.
+This year should bring several new plugins, including an AI agent plugin, linter updates, and improvements to the existing functionalities of %product%.

 ## AI agent plugin